ManjeeriN/Javascript/programs/readMe.md

 ## Postfix Expression
 - the operator follows its operands.
 -  operands are written first, followed by the operator.
 For example, the infix expression "5 + 2" would be written as "5 2 +" in postfix notation.

+## Angarams
+- If the strings are anagrams, then their characters will be the same, just rearranged.
+Therefore, if we sort the characters in both strings, the sorted strings will be identical if the original strings were anagrams.